chipsalliance/chisel/docs/src/main/tut/chisel3/operators.md

 We have to use triple equals```===``` for equality and ```=/=``` for inequality to allow the native Scala equals operator to remain usable.

+The Chisel operator precedence is not directly defined as part of the Chisel language.
+Practically, it is determined by the evaluation order of the circuit, which natuarally follows the [Scala operator precedence](https://docs.scala-lang.org/tour/operators.html).
+If in doubt of operator precedence, use parentheses.

+> The Chisel/Scala operator precedence is similar but not identical to precedence in Java or C. Verilog has the same operator precedence as C, but VHDL does not.
+Verilog has precedence ordering for logic operations, but in VHDL those operators have the same precedence and are evaluated from left to right.